Canadian National Railroad, Chicago, IL

 Click on image to view larger picture

-Santa Fe Route Santa Fe Route Santa Fe train
+Santa Fe Route Santa Fe Route Santa Fe R.R.
+Flag

 Santa Fe Route